 Please add the new columns for the remaining variables, as well.

 Next, Double click on the OLE DB Destination to save these newly created columns into the database.

-For now, we are connecting to the SQL Tutorial database.
-I forgot to create a table in the SQL Server so, let me click the New button so that the OLE DB Destination editor will automatically create a table for me.
+For now, we are connecting to the database.
+I forgot to create a table in the Server so, let me click the New button so that the OLE DB Destination editor will automatically create a table for me.

 It is the table that was generated by the Ole DB.
 Remember, we removed the unwanted RowNumber column from this definition.

 Click on the Mappings tab to check whether the source columns exactly mapped to the destination columns.

 Clicking OK to finish configuring Execute SQL Task in SSIS Full Row Set package.
 Let us run the package and see whether we transferred the data using Execute SQL Task or not

-Let us open the SQL Server Management Studio Query window to Preview the data.
+Let us open the Server Management Studio Query window to Preview the data.